 Equipment.
 Residents will be able to use the equipment in different labs of Tallinn University, including materials for physical prototyping, a wide variety of sensors, software and hardware (more information: http://hci.tlu.ee/labs/).

 Mentorship.
 The participants will be supported by a diverse team of experienced mentors, with backgrounds in physiological computing, neurofeedback and smart textile technologies as well as performing arts and design.

 Toolkit for co-creation.
 The residency process will be supported by a customised set of co-creation techniques to facilitate creative collaboration.
 The toolkit will help participants to collaborate on equal grounds, working towards a shared vision.

 How to apply

-The selected participants will be announced by August 7.
-The residency is expected to start in August or mid-September (the latest).
+The selected participants will be announced by August 28.
+The residency is expected to start in September.
 The exact timeline will be agreed with the participants, taking into account their availability.

 Created with images by Ari He, Alexandre Debiève and Taavet Jansen.